 OFFICIAL EMAIL COMMUNICATIONS FROM THE JOHNS HOPKINS SCHOOL OF EDUCATION

 It is a Johns Hopkins School of Education policy to send all official university-related email communications to a participant’s assigned Johns Hopkins University email address, rather than to personal or work email addresses.
 Participants are expected to monitor that email address frequently to ensure that they receive all important and timely information from the Johns Hopkins University.

-Any participant who thinks they need or may need a JHU accommodation, should contact the Office of Student Disability.
-We recommend that participants begin this process as soon as possible, collecting medical documentation in advance, since the processing and finalization of accommodations can take several weeks and there is no guarantee that these accommodations will be applied retroactively.
+Any participant who thinks they need, or may need, an accommodation during their coursework should contact the Johns Hopkins University Office of Student Disabilities.
+We recommend that participants begin this process as soon as possible, collecting medical documentation in advance, since the processing and finalization of accommodation(s) can take several weeks and there is no guarantee that these accommodations will be applied retroactively.

 PARTICIPANT FERPA RELEASE

 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of a student’s (in this case, an Urban Teachers participant) education record.
 It prohibits the Johns Hopkins University from disclosing information from those records without the written consent of the Urban Teachers participant.
 The Act provides for the right to inspect and review educational records, the right to seek to amend those records and to limit disclosure of information from the records.
 Urban Teachers requires that program participants sign a FERPA release form that allows Johns Hopkins University to share pertinent academic and performance information with Urban Teachers and for Urban Teachers to share program performance data with school partners and to use for internal program improvement and evaluation and for research purposes.
 The Johns Hopkins University’s FERPA policy can be viewed online.